 Closing a file tab (via either close button) while that file has unsaved edits opens a confirmation dialog asking whether to discard the changes or keep editing.
 This prevents accidentally losing work.
 Switching away from a dirty tab does not prompt — the edits stay in memory and the dirty indicator stays on the tab, so you can return and save later.

 The agent running in the same session can modify the file you are editing.
-To avoid silently overwriting the agent's work, the editor tracks the file's modification time (mtime) at load and re-checks it on save.
+To avoid silently overwriting the agent's work, the editor checks whether the file on disk has changed since you opened it.

-If the file on disk has changed since you opened it, the save is rejected and a conflict dialog opens with three choices:
+If it has, the save is rejected and a conflict dialog opens with three choices:

-The mtime check uses a ~1ms tolerance for filesystem precision, so ordinary saves of a file you are the only editor of never trigger a conflict.
+Ordinary saves of a file you are the only editor of never trigger a conflict.